 Lander!
 Can you land it?

 “Lander” is an addictive web-based game I created in 2023.
-I wrote it from scratch in plain JavaScript with no dependencies.
+I wrote it from scratch with no dependencies.
 It reached #1 on Hacker News, was posted on Kottke, trends on Twitter once in a while, and continues to be played by more than 20,000 people every month.You should try playing it.
 You can also watch me give a five minute talk about it.

 At Glitch I designed “Boosted Apps”

-Glitch (glitch.com) is a fun, approachable tool for making websites.
+Glitch (glitch.com) was a fun, approachable tool for making websites.
 I owned the design and front-end code for the IDE, which is where users spend most of their time.
 I also designed product-wide features like the navigation.

 The Glitch editor.
 One much-loved feature is that formatting your code covers the page in sparkles.